RobTheThief/steelworks-ci-5/README.md

      2. The hero image show 2 people exercising.
      3. There is an about section under the hero section that is also linked in the sidebar menu that explains the kind of facilities the gym has.
   2. As a First Time Visitor, I want to be able to easily see the different gym plans and the differences between them.
-     1. There is a Price plan scetion under the about section that is also linked in the sidebar menu.
+     1. There is a Price plan section under the about section that is also linked in the sidebar menu.
      2. It shows the differences between each price plan including the cost.
   3. As a First Time Visitor, I want to be able to easily register as a new user and log in.
      1. On the nav bar there is a 'LOGIN/REGISTER' button next to the user icon.
 Clicking on any of these will bring you to the login/register page.
      2. On the login/register page the login component is shown with an option to register.
   4. As a First Time Visitor, I want to be able to easily see what classes are available.
      1. There is a message on the sign up button to login to sign up and see classes.
      2. After logging in you can see the different classes with a description and times they are on.